On Universal Deformations of Compressible Cauchy Elastic Solids Reinforced by Inextensible Fibers: Introduction

-It should be emphasized that the study of universal deformations in the presence of internal constraints has thus far been carried out only for the incompressibility constraint.
-Starting from compressible isotropic solids, the simplest internal constraint is reinforcement by a single family of inextensible fibers.
-The characterization of universal deformations for this class of solids has not been systematically studued in the literature. \citet{Beskos1972} remarked: ``It is of interest to attack the problem of determining all possible universal solutions for a compressible isotropic elastic material reinforced with a system of fibers."
+The characterization of universal deformations for compressible isotropic solids reinforced by a single family of inextensible fibers has not been systematically studied in the literature.
+For fiber-reinforced solids, known universal families from incompressible isotropic elasticity have been examined to assess whether they remain universal under added internal constraints.
+However, a systematic study of universal deformations does not appear to exist in the literature. \citet{Beskos1972} remarked: ``It is of interest to attack the problem of determining all possible universal solutions for a compressible isotropic elastic material reinforced with a system of fibers."
 This is precisely the aim of the present work.
 Our goal is to formulate this problem in detail and to identify the corresponding classes of universal deformations for a system of straight fibers.

 This paper is organized as follows.
 In \S\ref{Sec:NonlinearElasticity} we review the kinematics and governing equations of nonlinear elasticity, and introduce the model of compressible isotropic Cauchy elastic solids reinforced by a family of inextensible fibers.
-In \S\ref{Sec:SingleFamily} we determine the universal deformations of fiber-reinforced compressible isotropic Cauchy elastic solids.
+In \S\ref{Sec:SingleFamily} we determine the universal deformations of ideal fiber-reinforced compressible isotropic Cauchy elastic solids.
 In \S\ref{Sec:Hyperelastic} we investigate the corresponding problem for compressible isotropic hyperelastic solids.
 Conclusions are given in \S\ref{Sec:Conclusions}.